abi4010132/NLP-Final-Project/README.md

 pip install -r requirements.txt
 ```
 ## Downloading data
-The dataset that we used can be found [here](https://cseweb.ucsd.edu/~jmcauley/datasets/amazon/qa/).
+The dataset that we used can be found [here](https://cseweb.ucsd.edu/~jmcauley/datasets/amazon/qa/).\
-Download all the individial answer data for all categories and store them in a folder named 'json_data'.
+Download all the individual answer data for all categories and store them in a folder named 'json_data'.\
 Then run the following python script 'concatenate_data.py' to get the resulting .csv file 'single_qna_data.csv':
 ```python
 python concatenate_data.py